rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 As described above, the description of "HTML element" can be misunderstood such that an element consists of its start-tag, its end-tag and also includes everything in between.
-That is, one might be mislead to believe that an element in HTML is, similar to an induced subtree, a complex unit of elements.
+That is, one might be mislead to believe that an element in HTML is, similar to an induced subtree a complex unit of many elements.
 That point of view is however misleading.

 That is because the tag soup of a document is read into a node tree, which is why, regardless of ones current point of view, each HTML element directly corresponds with one and only one node in the DOM tree.
 An HTML element can therefore not be understood to be equivalent to an entire (induced) subtree, which is what the official definition might seem to suggest.